Brand Name Latuda Common Name lurasidone

 Diabetes: Lurasidone, like other similar medications, can increase blood sugar levels.
 If you have diabetes or are at risk for diabetes (e.g., family history of diabetes, obesity), discuss with your doctor how this medication may affect your medical condition and whether any special monitoring is needed.
 If you develop symptoms of high blood sugar (e.g., excessive thirst or hunger, weakness, confusion, weight loss), contact your doctor.

-Heart conditions: Lurasidone should not be taken by people with a history of abnormal heart rhythms (including QT prolongation), slow heartbeat, or low potassium or magnesium levels.
-This medication should also be avoided by people who are taking medications that can cause QT prolongation (e.g., quinidine, procainamide, amiodarone, moxifloxacin).
+Heart conditions: Do not take lurasidone if you have a history of abnormal heart rhythms (including QT prolongation), slow heartbeat, or low potassium or magnesium levels, or if you are taking a medication that can cause QT prolongation (e.g., quinidine, procainamide, amiodarone, moxifloxacin).
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Kidney function: If you have kidney problems or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.